 Here are some tips to get higher credit limit cards:

 Get your score to 700+.
-Cards that require good or excellent credit for approval are more likely to have higher minimum credit limits: $5,000-$10,000 in some cases.
-And, of course, you can get more than the minimum based on your creditworthiness.
+Cards that require good or excellent credit for approval are more likely to have higher minimum credit limits (up to $5,000-$10,000 in some cases).
+Also, you can get more than the minimum, based on your creditworthiness.
 The higher your score the better.

 Practice responsibility.
 Using less than 30% of your current credit lines and always paying your bills on time are some of the best ways to demonstrate that you can handle a higher limit.